PapaRascal2020/eloquent-ai/README.md

 > [!CAUTION]
+> The package has moved and this repo has been archived: please visit https://github.com/PapaRascal2020/sidekick to keep using this package.

+> [!CAUTION]
 > This package is in very early development and should not be on a production server.

 > [!NOTE]